The benefits of a healthy diet for degenerative disc disease

 An unfortunate side effect of growing older is that our spinal anatomy naturally begins to deteriorate.
 Years of wear and tear on the spinal components take their toll, and conditions like degenerative disc disease can develop over time.
-While the aging process is obviously unavoidable, there are certainly steps that can be taken to increase overall spine health and potentially slow the deterioration process down.
+While the aging process is obviously unavoidable, there are steps that can be taken to increase overall spine health and potentially slow down spinal degeneration.
 One of the most practical ways to accomplish this important goal is with a healthy diet.

 - Eat five small meals a day instead of three large ones

 - Eat a diet that includes lean proteins, fruits and vegetables

 - Eat meals that are high in Omega-3 fatty acids

 - Cut out empty calories, including sugary drinks

 Degenerative disc disease can have a real effect on your quality of life, but by maintaining a healthy weight, exercising regularly and taking care of your body, you can limit your pain and prevent injury.
 Conservative treatments, such as physical therapy, massage and medication can also be effective for managing pain and improving mobility.
 Spine surgery for degenerative disc disease may be recommended if symptoms are debilitating and not responding to conservative treatments.

 To learn how our minimally invasive spine surgery is a safer and effective alternative to traditional open neck or back procedures, contact Laser Spine Institute today.^

 We’re pleased to offer a free MRI review* to determine if you are a potential candidate for one of our outpatient procedures.